What's the Story When it Comes to Coronavirus Canada (COVID-19) ?

 We watched with shock and horror as the virus has hit China, Iran, Italy…

 ….and now North America is in its crosshairs.
-As we scramble to prepare for what could be a National quarantine, many of us (myself included) are thinking about or own mortality.
+As we scramble to deal with a National quarantine, many of us (myself included) are thinking about or own mortality.

 Consumers are especially worried about whether their existing life insurance policy covers them for the Coronavirus…or, what will happen if they buy a new policy today?